nus-cs2103-AY2324S1/ip/docs/README.md

 ### Find a task containing a keyword `find`

-Find a task that has description matching the `keyword` entered by user
+Find a task that has description matching the `keyword` entered by user.

 **Example of usage:** `find borrow`